AbstractMenus/Docs/index.rst

 General
 -------

-**Abstract Menus** - it's a Spigot plugin, with the one you can create somple and complex interactive menus.
+**Abstract Menus** - it's a Spigot plugin, with the one you can create simple or complex interactive menus.
 The main difference between this plugin and other similar ones in large opportunities for customization and menu optimization and a large number of tools for creating complex GUI.
 This plugin can easily replace most plugins for GUI creation, as well as some other simple plugins with GUI only.

 Basic concepts
 --------------